OpenHUTB/carla_doc/docs/python_api.md

 ---

 ## carla.RssRestrictor<a name="carla.RssRestrictor"></a>
 These objects apply restrictions to a [carla.VehicleControl](#carla.VehicleControl).
-It is part of the CARLA implementation of the [C++ Library for Responsibility Sensitive Safety](https://github.com/intel/ad-rss-lib).
+It is part of the Carla implementation of the [C++ Library for Responsibility Sensitive Safety](https://github.com/intel/ad-rss-lib).
 This class works hand in hand with a [rss sensor](ref_sensors.md#rss-sensor), which provides the data of the restrictions to be applied.

 ### Methods
 - <a name="carla.RssRestrictor.restrict_vehicle_control"></a>**<font color="#7fb800">restrict_vehicle_control</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**vehicle_control**</font>, <font color="#00a6ed">**proper_response**</font>, <font color="#00a6ed">**ego_dynamics_on_route**</font>, <font color="#00a6ed">**vehicle_physics**</font>)